Camp Gilboa: History

 Habonim Dror (“the builders of freedom”) is the result of a 1982 merger between two groups, Habonim (formed in London in 1929 before coming to North America six years later) and the youth Zionist movement Dror.

-Camp Gilboa has existed in the Los Angeles area since 1936.
-The camp operated on its own site in Idyllwild in the 1960s and 1970s, closed in 1982, then reopened in 1995 and operated at rented camp facilities east of Los Angeles until 2010.
-In 2011, Gilboa purchased a 40-acre campsite from the Wildlands Conservancy on Bluff Lake in the pine-forested mountains of Big Bear Valley, east of Los Angeles.
+Camp Gilboa has existed in the Los Angeles area since 1936, originally with the name Habonim Camp Kvutza Naame.
+The camp began in Saugus, then operated on its own site in Idyllwild in the 1960s and 1970s, closed in 1982, then reopened in 1995 and operated at rented camp facilities east of Los Angeles until 2010.
+In 2011, Gilboa purchased a 40-acre campsite from The Wildlands Conservancy in the pine-forested mountains of Big Bear Valley.

 Summer Camp

 The summer camp runs for 6 weeks.
 Campers have the option of staying for the full summer or for shorter sessions.
 Each session has approximately 140 campers.
 Young campers (entering 3rd or 4th grade) have the option of a 4-day camp experience called Nitzanimot (seedlings).

 As with other Habonim Dror camps, it instills the community-minded values of the kibbutz movement, but in an American Jewish context.
 Campers participate in traditional camp activities, such as hiking, kayaking, arts and crafts, and archery; there is also an emphasis is on "Israel, Hebrew, understanding current events and, most importantly, making campers personally responsible for the success of their Gilboa experience."
 According to a 2013 study, 85% of Habonim Dror alumni (including Gilboa) have visited Israel multiple times, 70% have lived in Israel for 5 months or more, and 75% consider themselves politically progressive.

 HDNA camps attracted international attention with their transformation of many Hebrew words into gender neutral alternatives.
 For example, in traditional modern Hebrew, chanich means a male camper (plural is chanichim); chanichah means a female camper (plural is chanichot).
 At HDNA camps such as Gilboa, camper is the gender-neutral chanichol (plural is chanichimot).